6r1d/rabbitmq_speed_test/README.md

 To check current performance, run `docker-compose up` and have a look at the [RabbitMQ management panel](http://127.0.0.1:15672/).
 `Publish` and `Deliver` message rates tell about the current performance.

-You can enable multiple generator instances and see the dynamics with `docker-compose up --scale generator=10`.
+You can enable multiple generator instances to see the changes with `docker-compose up --scale generator=10`.

 ![Multi-generator test result](./multigen_result.png)